 The apprenticeship assessment must:

-- Have an independently assessed end–point assessment, carried out by an organisation on the government's Register of End-Point Assessment Organisations (EAL is on the register for a number of standards)
+- Have an independently assessed end–point assessment, carried out by an organisation on the government's Register of End-Point Assessment Organisations (EAL is on the register)

 - Be graded eg pass, merit and distinction